PeterWang512/CNNDetection/README.md

 <img src='https://peterwang512.github.io/CNNDetection/images/teaser.png' width=1200>

+This repository contains models, evaluation code, and training code on datasets from our paper.
+If you would like to run our pretrained model on your image/dataset see [(2) Quick start](https://github.com/PeterWang512/CNNDetection#2-quick-start).

 **6/13/2020 Update** The training code and dataset is released.
-Also, we report results when testing on uncropped images.
+Also, we report results when testing on uncropped images (recommended for best performance).

 ## (1) Setup